canaryradio/canary-one-user-guide/README.md

 1. release the left button and continue holding the right button
 1. the device will begin flashing rapidly and then pulse slowly

-Exiting Bootloader mode:
+## Exiting Bootloader mode Manually
-Currently, there is no mechanical exit from bootloader mode.
-Drag and drop firmware onto the device and it will restart.
+If you accidentally enter bootloader mode hold down **both buttons** for approximately **15-20 seconds** and the Meshtastic app will start.

 ## Factory Reset
 Typically there is no reason to factory reset the device.